NOAA-GSL/ExascaleWorkflowSandbox/README.md

 pip install -e .
 ```

-Once chiltepin has been installed with `pip`, the tests can be run with:
+Once Chiltepin has been installed with `pip`, the tests can be run with:

 ```
 pytest --assert=plain --config=<config.yaml>